SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Struggles of Aviation Safety Managers

 Safety managers face several challenges in their everyday work.
-What these challenges can amount to overtime is safety manager burnout.
+What these challenges can amount to over time is safety manager burnout.
 In general, aviation safety managers are high achievers, with strong technical and project management skills.
 However, the following areas can often drain their energy or impede upon success:

 • Bureaucracy;